Jeju language: Sentence enders

+—N/a: 서 -seo; 이거 i-geo 먹읍서. meog-eup-seo 이거 먹읍서. i-geo meog-eup-seo "Please eat this."; A formal request.

+주 -ju: 지슬 jiseul 줏입주. jus-ip-ju 지슬 줏입주. jiseul jus-ip-ju "Let's gather the potatoes."; Expresses speaker's intention with a first-person subject and advice or judgment otherwise; widely used for suggestions and propositions.

 Connectives

 Jeju uses an array of verb-final connective suffixes to link clauses within sentences, much as English does with conjunctions such as and, or, that, but, and because.

 Some Jeju connectives, such as the suffixes 언/엉 -eon/eong "and", occur in pairs with one variant ending in -n and the other in -ng.
 Hong Chong-rim and Song Sang-jo both note that the choice between -n and -ng is often determined by the inflections of the subsequent clause; certain pre-final suffixes and sentence enders require a n-connective in the previous clause, while others require a ng-connective.
 Hong suggests that -n is used for specific and objective events and states, while -ng implies a general and subjective event or state.
 Song argues that -n is used for completed or achieved verbs, and -ng for incomplete or unachieved verbs.
 The nuances below are thus possible.

 The distinction between -n and -ng does not exist in mainland Korean varieties.
 Yang C., Yang S., and O'Grady 2019 reports that "the contrast between -eong and -eon appears to be disappearing, and the distinctions that remain are subtle and variable."

 An important class of connectives, used for reporting speech and thoughts, is formed by the suffix 엔/엥 -en/-eng, which fuses with sentence enders as in the example of -da below.